Euro-Global Summit on Advances in Structural Biology and Protein Chemistry

 Tags

-Mass Spectrometry Conferences
+Mass Spectrometry in Structural Biology

 Mass spectrometry (MS) is a powerful analytical technique that has become increasingly important in structural biology.
 MS is used to determine the mass-to-charge ratio (m/z) of molecules in a sample by ionizing them and then separating the resulting ions based on their mass-to-charge ratio.